Compiled by the Road Trip Alberta team

 Location: 9570 76 Ave NW

-One of our favourite places to eat in Edmonton, Biera is the spot to go if you’re looking for creative small plates and beer pairings to go with them.
-An explosion of flavours, try dishes like crispy duck confit, pear salad, or a combination of some of their unbelievable cheeses… all paired perfectly with their house-brewed local beer (Blind Enthusiasm Brewing).
+One of our favourite Edmonton restaurants, Biera is the spot to go if you’re looking for creative small plates and beer pairings to go with them.
+An explosion of flavours, try dishes like crispy duck confit, peach pistachio salad, or a combination of some of their unbelievable cheeses… all paired perfectly with their house-brewed local beer (Blind Enthusiasm Brewing).

 Don’t worry, there are non-alcoholic options, too!
 Located in the Ritchie Market, Biera manages to feel modern and contemporary while also feeling as though it’s always been a staple in the neighbourhood.
 Head here for a chill but memorable experience.